Frequently asked questions

 • Enter your bank account details and select confirm

-Once banking details are recorded any dividends yet to be transferred will be paid by direct credit within 10 days and future dividends will also be paid to this account.
+Once banking details are recorded any dividends yet to be transferred will be paid by direct credit within 20 business days and future dividends will also be paid to this account.

 What is an Annual General Meeting (AGM)?